01652 618924 - Autism Unseen (Charity Registration 1168938) autismunseen@btinternet.com

 AUTISM UNSEEN – OUR STORY

-Autism Unseen was set up a number of years ago to create more awareness regarding autism at school and college level.
-My son, who is severely autistic, had been placed in a mainstream school where he was bullied relentlessly, he had no friends and experienced totally different levels of understanding from teachers with regard his condition.
+Autism Unseen was established a number of years ago to create more public understanding and awareness regarding autism.
+A number of parents with autistic children came forward to explain the problems that they had been experiencing with their autistic children in schools.
+Many of these children had been bullied, had no friends, and had experienced totally different levels of understanding from teachers with regards their autistic condition.
 Many parents with autistic children will agree that any fall-out surrounding treatment received during the school day will not happen within the school, it is generally bottled up by the child and brought home.
-Parents then have to deal with their autistic child going into total meltdown; in our case this resulted in self-harm, low self-esteem and violence that often went on for hours.
+Parents then have to deal with their autistic child going into total meltdown; which in many cases resulted in self-harm, low self-esteem and violence that often went on for hours.
 The home and not the school became the safety valve, where the child would take out the frustration of being different and ostracised by other children.

-I believed a better understanding was needed by parents, teachers and pupils with regard how to address this disability.
+Autism Unseen believe a better understanding was needed by parents, teachers, and pupils with regard how to address this disability.
 Children can be scared to approach or befriend an autistic individual, it is stepping into the unknown for them and it is generally much easier to be friends with non-autistic children.
 If ever you visit a secondary school you can generally spot the child with autism, it is the one wandering around the playground during breaks, totally on their own, no one to chat too, no one to kick a ball with or play with.
 It is a distressing sight for any parent and is a problem within society that needs to be challenged and addressed.

-So Autism Unseen was born, a national registered charity, originating in North Lincolnshire, with a board of trustees from around the country.
+So, Autism Unseen was born, a national registered charity, originating in North Lincolnshire, with a board of trustees and patrons from around the country.

-My son Charlie is now a valued member of the Tesco workforce and a motivational speaker for the charity.
-Previously we managed to find a place at a ‘Special School’ where Charlie finished his secondary education before progressing to college, where for 5 years, he studied an almost identical subject every year based around ‘life-skills’.
-Unfortunately the problems still persist for autistic individuals, lack of friends, social exclusion, and bullying.
+Charlie who is autistic, a valued member of the Tesco workforce, and a motivational speaker for the charity epitomises the struggle to not only find work, but also the difficulties he has experienced with the public’s understanding of his disability.
+Charlie finished his secondary education in a ‘Special Needs School’ before progressing to college, where for 5 years, he studied an almost identical subject every year based around ‘life-skills’.
+Unfortunately, the problems still persist for autistic individuals like Charlie, with lack of friends, social exclusion, and bullying.
 Many of them are on the treadmill of life, but going nowhere, shunned by a society that just does not understand.
 What future and what ambition is open to these young adults?
-My son wanted to follow his brother into University, but entry levels are all academic based, so why can a course not be developed that will allow autistic individuals to be a student, live a student life, and be part of a student community?
+Charlie wanted to follow his brother into University, but entry levels are all academic based, so why can a course not be developed that will allow autistic individuals to be a student, live a student life, and be part of a student community?

 Our mission objectives at Autism Unseen are ever expanding, we receive incredible support from everyone we speak to, it seems that everyone in the country knows someone with autism.
 We have a number of employers asking us for advice on the employment of young adults with autism, however national statistics show that only 15% of autistic adults are in full-time employment, so the situation surrounding employment needs to be tackled.
 Young autistic adults can be an asset to any company; they are generally hard working, often very focused and fun to be around.
 Employers need to be made aware that autistic individuals are more than capable of working for a living and 79% of autistic individuals on Incapacity Benefit say they want to work.